 In a recent post, we discussed the negative effects of large governmental deficits outpacing economic growth.
 In this environment, interest rates and prices tend to stay depressed.
 Savers are punished, and growth is lacking.

 What can end the effects of this deflationary cycle?
 With rates near zero or negative, Central Bankers’ tools are less effective.
 The public, wanting new solutions in the face of faltering monetary policies, will eventually elect leaders to enact “new” fiscal policies.
 One of the new policies being discussed, Modern Monetary Theory (MMT), is proposed as a panacea for jump starting segments of the economy.
-MMT involves the wholesale printing of money to satisfy government priorities and obligations.
+Modern Monetary Theory involves the wholesale printing of money to satisfy government priorities and obligations.

 The potential hazards are unsettling.
 In today’s political environment, we have already moved past an attempt to balance revenues and expenses.
-Using MMT as a tool, politicians won’t be able to resist the ability to fund massive U.S. infrastructure, offset or eradicate student debt, shore up of U.S. pension obligations, and subsidize other “wish list” items.
+Using Modern Monetary Theory as a tool, politicians won’t be able to resist the ability to fund massive U.S. infrastructure, offset or eradicate student debt, shore up of U.S. pension obligations, and subsidize other “wish list” items.
 It’s easy to see how the concept can be embraced as politically expedient, but as with so many things, it is wise to be wary of the unintended consequences.

 Venturi Private Wealth